Kids need to play.

 - are designed and built from durable, low-maintenance materials by qualified and experienced skatepark contractors.

 - include local skaters in leadership and volunteer roles throughout the planning, fundraising, and design process.

 - will serve low- to middle-income areas and/or areas with a high population of “at-risk” youth.

-- can demonstrate a strong grassroots commitment to the project, particularly in the form of fundraising by local skateboarders and other community groups.
+- can demonstrate a strong grassroots commitment to the project.

 - encourage skaters to look after their own safety and the safety of others without restricting their access to the park or over-regulating their use of it.

 - are open during daylight hours, 365 days a year.